AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder.md

 >[!TIP]
 >
->This tutorial is part of the course [Accelerate sales cycles with Adobe Sign for Salesforce and Marketo](https://experienceleague.adobe.com/?recommended=Sign-U-1-2021.1) that is available for free on Experience League!
+>This tutorial is part of the course [Accelerate sales cycles with Acrobat Sign for Salesforce and Marketo](https://experienceleague.adobe.com/?recommended=Sign-U-1-2021.1) that is available for free on Experience League!